-GMB HR246 features two asynchronous serial lines whose physical protocol (baud rate, stop bit, bits per character, etc.) is completely settable by software programming the Mini Module installed on the card, so for further information please refer to its technical manual.
+On GMB HR168 it is always available one asynchronous hardware serial line whose physical protocol (baud rate, stop bit, bits per character, etc.) is completely settable by software programming the Mini Module installed on the card, so for further information please refer to its technical manual.
 By hardware it is possible to select the electric protocol, through a comfortable set of jumpers and drivers to install.
-In detail the card lines can be not buffered (TTL or RS 232) or buffered in Current Loop, RS 422, RS 485; in these last two cases it can be defined also abilitation and direction of communication lines.
-Please remark that in default configuration the board is provided with both serial lines not buffered, by otaining two RS 232 lines when it is joined with a Mini Module.
-So any different configuration must be specified in the order.
+In detail the card line can be not buffered (TTL or RS 232) or buffered in Current Loop, RS 422, RS 485; in these last two cases it can be defined also abilitation and direction of communication line.
+Please remark that in default configuration the board is provided with the primary serial line not buffered, by otaining an RS 232 line when it is joined with a Mini Module.
+So any different configurations must be specified in the order.